exvertus/thomasflanigan/content/art/info.md

 Title: Info

-I drew a lot until the age of 14, when I began to hate my pencil drawings... it wasn't until 20 years later that I picked up a pack a Sakura fine-liners to mitigate lockdown boredom.
+I drew a lot until the age of 14, when I began to hate my pencil drawings... it wasn't until 20 years later that I picked up a pack of Sakura fine-liners to mitigate lockdown boredom.
 I have fallen in love with the sharper line-art results.

 I do a bit of realism, mostly botanicals.